Evaluating Social Programs Webinar Series

 - Engage with experienced J-PAL staff on how to generate rigorous evidence to inform decision making;

-- Engage with coursework designed to help participants apply learnings at their home organizations through real-world examples and practice exercises;
+- Engage with coursework designed to help participants apply learnings at their home organizations through real-world examples and practice exercises; and

 - Learn strategies to maximize policy impact and assess the generalizability of research findings.